iamtoyosee/Black_Sniffer/README.md

 # Black_Sniffer

-This repository contains a simple command-line tool written in Rust for scanning open ports on a specified target IP address.
+This is a repository that contains a simple command-line tool written in Rust for scanning open ports on a specified target IP address.
 The tool leverages asynchronous programming using `tokio` and the `clap` library for command-line argument parsing.

 ## Features